shaboinkin90/ApexSense/README.md

 If you do not have such a system, leave a [feature request](https://github.com/shaboinkin90/ApexSense/issues) with information on your system setup and I'll see about producing binaries for it.
 Consider building the software on your system, as detailed below, if binaries are not available for your particular setup.

 #### Codesigning
 Binaries I generate are codesigned with my Apple Developer certificate for Mac or my personally generated codesigning certificate for Windows.
-I did not go through the process of getting this noterized by Apple, nor did I wish to acquire a 3rd party codesigning certificate for Windows - I have no idea how many people will actually use this tool and there is a cost assoicated with doing this.
-I am unable to noterize through Apple as the resulting pyinstaller binary does not work with Sandboxing enabled - a requirement of noterization.
+I did not go through the process of getting this notarized by Apple, nor did I wish to acquire a 3rd party codesigning certificate for Windows - I have no idea how many people will actually use this tool and there is a cost assoicated with doing this.
+I am unable to notarize through Apple as the resulting pyinstaller binary does not work with Sandboxing enabled - a requirement of notarization.

 As a result, when running the prebuilt binaries, the operating system will flag the application as being "untrusted" which will require you to manually bypass the security to allow ApexSense to run.
 You can find instructions online for how to bypass this.